BACK

 Completed: [Milestones]

-Up Next: [Tasks]
+Up next: [Tasks]

-Questions/Needs: [Action required]
+Questions or needs: [Action required]

 C. Delight Touchpoint Tracker

-Client | Stage | Action (Gift/Note/Check-in) | Date Sent | Owner |
+Client | Stage | Action | Date Sent | Owner |

 XYZ Co | Kickoff | Branded notebook | Jan 5 | Alex |

-D. Feedback Request Email
+D. Feedback Request

 Hi [Client Name],

-E. Issue Recovery Template
+E. Issue Recovery

 Hi [Client Name],